 7 Tips and Tricks for Traveling to Belize

 You’re off to Belize?
 Of course you are!
 Who wouldn’t want to experience a country with a Jaguar Preserve, Mayan ruins, fishing, snorkeling, or diving in crystal clear waters with one of the most amazing coral reefs in the world?
 There is an abundance of fresh seafood and fruit, and the Belizeans could not be friendlier.
 Did I mention Belize is also known for their coffee and chocolate?
-Well, since you’re going, here are seven Belize travel tricks and tips, in addition to my Belize information, from my recent experience in Belize.
+Well, since you’re going, here are the seven Belize “know before you go” travel tricks and tips, in addition to my Belize travel guide, so you get the most out of your trip to Belize.

 1 - Arriving in Belize City